 Double Bank Runs and Liquidity Risk Management

-By providing liquidity to depositors and credit-line borrowers, banks can be exposed to double-runs on assets and liabilities.
+By providing liquidity to depositors and credit line borrowers, banks are exposed to double-runs on assets and liabilities.
 For identification, we exploit the 2007 freeze of the European interbank market and the Italian Credit Register.
 After the shock, there are sizeable, aggregate double-runs.
-In the cross-section, credit-line drawdowns are not larger for banks more exposed to the interbank market; however, they are larger when we condition on the same firms with multiple credit lines.
-We show that, ex-ante, more exposed banks actively manage their liquidity risk by granting fewer credit lines to firms that run more during crises.
+In the cross-section, pre-shock interbank exposure is (unconditionally) unrelated to post-shock credit line drawdowns.
+However, conditioning on firm observable and unobservable characteristics, higher pre-shock interbank exposure implies more post-shock drawdowns.
+We show that is the result of active pre-shock liquidity risk management by more exposed banks granting credit lines to firms that run less in a crisis.

 JEL Classification: G01, G21, G28

 Suggested Citation: Suggested Citation